solatis/leonmergen/_posts/2015-03-15-on-writing-non-blocking-parsers-for-attoparsec.markdown

 takeWith 6 (== "wombat") <|> takeWith 3 (== "foo")
 {% endhighlight %}

-By now the problem should be obvious to you: the parser is blocking because the first option, `wombat` requests 6 bytes of data from takeWith, even though it *should* know for sure that this branch can never match!
+By now the problem should be obvious to you: the parser is blocking because the first option, `wombat` requests 6 bytes of data from `takeWith`, even though it *should* know for sure that this branch can never match!
 This is probably done for performance reasons, and is not a problem in a non-incremental world, but since I live in an iterative world, this *is* a problem for me.
 So how can we fix this?

 The obvious but error-prone solution is to reorder the parsers: